LucasBehrendt/tech-blog/README.md

 - Password reset through the registered e-mail, if the user forgets their password.

-- See a list of the users own post, to easier manage their own content.
+- See a list of the users own posts, to easier manage their own content.

 - A nicer format for writing the body of post entries, like a rich text editor.

 - Search function to find a certain post or posts about a certain topic.

 - Automatically resize images uploaded by users to improve site performance.

+- Visit other members profile pages and see a list of their posts.

 ## Testing
 ### Code Validation